A-Kannika/EvolvedName/README.md

 evolution to allow this population to evolve over generations until one of the strings reaches the target.

 ## Getting Started
-- Build the linked list data structure.
+- Implemented the Evolved Name Program using the LikedList data structure.
-- Efficiently sort a linked list.
-- Follow the specification document exactly.
-- Practice programming and debugging in randomized environments.
+- Practiced programming and debugging in randomized environments and explored evolutionary algorithms.
-- Explore evolutionary algorithms.

 ## UML Diagram
 <p align="center">